-Timeline of Events
+Timeline of events

-On December 6, 2018, the manufacturer notified Gm of the issue.
+On December 6, 2018, the manufacturer notified GM of the issue.
 On December 17, 2018, General Motors LLC (GM) informed the NHTSA.
 On December 26, 2018, the recall began.

 GM will notify owners, and dealers will replace the passenger side air bag module, free of charge.
 The recall began on December 26, 2018.
 GM’s number for this recall is N182198820.